Sohoxic/Sohoxic/README.md

 Through my use of JavaScript, I have developed the ability to create complex applications that are both intuitive and user-friendly.
 I take great pride in my projects and feel confident in my ability to use this language to create efficient and effective solutions.
 I'm excited to continue exploring the endless possibilities of this language and further develop my abilities.
 </details>

-#### ▪️ 💻 As a passionate Linux enthusiast, I have undertaken the challenge of building my own Linux distribution from scratch, using the Linux From Scratch (LFS) guide. [you can check it here](https://github.com/Sohoxic/Linux-from-SCRATCH) 🖱.
+#### ▪️ 💻 As a passionate Linux enthusiast, I have undertaken the challenge of building my own Linux distribution from scratch, using the Linux From Scratch (LFS) guide. 🖱.

 <details>